Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Switch-Pros is probably one of the biggest names in the industry when it comes to switch panels and switch systems.
 As their name suggests, they exclusively design and manufacture top-tier vehicle switch panels in America.

 Switch-Pros offers two models, the SP9100 and the RCR Force 12.
 What makes Switch-Pros units unique is that they don’t utilize a traditional bulky relay and fuse box.
 Instead, they use solid-state relays with integrated fuses along with a wire harness that connects to a switch/button keypad.
-They are likely the only switch manufacturer that has figured out how to build a solid state switching unit.
+They are likely the only switch manufacturer that has successfully developed a solid-state switching unit.

-There are no wire terminals, screws, or any added bulk with the power module, making it the smallest on this list.
-Don’t let the small size fool you, however, as there are no comprises with regard to connectivity, power, or features.
+The power module features no wire terminals, screws, or added bulk, making it the smallest on this list.
+Don’t let the small size fool you, however, as there are no compromises on connectivity, power, or features.

 Features:

-Both the SP9100 and RCR Force 12 have built-in Bluetooth for wireless control via the free Switch-Pros app where you can program a plethora of settings and monitor battery voltage readout.
+Both the SP9100 and RCR Force 12 feature built-in Bluetooth for wireless control via the free Switch-Pros app, allowing you to program a wide range of settings and monitor battery voltage readouts.

 Both switches are also programmable for multiple lighting modes and have RGB backlighting to match the exact color of your interior dash lighting.

-The control modules both have external triggers that support Hi or Lo modes (such as headlights) and can be used to daisy-chain up to 3 switch panels to allow control from multiple locations on your vehicle.
-They also feature LED input status indicators for easy troubleshooting with respect to wiring.
+The control modules both have external triggers that support Hi or Lo modes (such as headlights) and can be used to daisy-chain up to three switch panels, allowing control from multiple locations on your vehicle.
+They also feature LED input status indicators for easy troubleshooting of wiring issues.

 SP9100

 The SP9100 switch panel has been around for a while and is extremely popular.
-It allows you to connect up to 8 accessories and is a traditional-looking 8-gang user-programmable panel like others that you will see on this list.
-The power module supports four 35 amp circuits and four 20 amp circuits with a maximum current capacity of 125 amps.
+It allows you to connect up to 8 accessories and features a traditional, 8-gang, user-programmable panel design, similar to others on this list.
+The power module supports four 35-amp circuits and four 20-amp circuits with a maximum current capacity of 125 amps.

 RCR Force 12